SplendidPiePizza/linux-1.0-rv/README.md

 IF SOMETHING GOES WRONG:

- - if you have problems that seem to be due to kernel bugs, please mail them to me (Linus.Torvalds@Helsinki.FI), and possibly to any other relevant mailing-list or to the newsgroup.
-The mailing-lists are useful especially for SCSI and NETworking problems, as I can't test either of those personally anyway.
+ - if you have problems that seem to be due to kernel bugs, please submit a github issue.
+The mailing-lists are

  - In all bug-reports, *please* tell what kernel you are talking about, how to duplicate the problem, and what your setup is (use your common